dotnet/core-setup/Documentation/project-docs/how-to-track-changes.md

-In my case I had a git commit: [435a69a9aca037f348a09e00dffef8a0888682a7 in the coreclr repo](https://github.com/dotnet/coreclr/commit/435a69a9aca037f348a09e00dffef8a0888682a7) and I wanted to know where this code had a propogated to.
+In my case I had a git commit: [435a69a9aca037f348a09e00dffef8a0888682a7 in the coreclr repo](https://github.com/dotnet/coreclr/commit/435a69a9aca037f348a09e00dffef8a0888682a7) and I wanted to know where this code had propagated to.
 Alternatively you may be starting from a particular package or installer and wondering what source it contains.
 Lets start exploring!